 cloud-init, please first

-consider reporting it with the upstream distro or confirm that it still occurs
+consider reporting it with the downstream distro or confirm that it still

 For issues specific to your distro please use one of the following distro-specific reporting mechanisms:

 To report a bug on Ubuntu use the ubuntu-bug command on the affected system to automatically collect the necessary logs and file a bug on Launchpad:

 $ ubuntu-bug cloud-init